matt328/bootstrap/argocd/readme.md

 Run `terraform apply` to do the thing.

-Check the comments in k8s.tf
+Check the comments in argocd.tf